fityannugroho/idn-area-map/README.md

 - [x] **Get the islands by regency and show its coordinates on the map**
 - [x] Dark mode
 - [x] Responsive design (works on mobile)
+- [x] Boundaries of provinces and regencies (districts and villages soon)

 > Suggestions and contributions are welcome!